5.1. Quickstart

 The fields that need to be entered are:

-• Encoder version: The ionCube PHP Encoder package not only contains the current encoders but also has the encoders from the previous two versions, legacy (the previous version, 12.0) and obsolete (two versions ago, 11.0).
+The ionCube PHP Encoder package not only contains the current encoders but also has the encoders from the previous two versions, legacy (the previous version, 13.0) and obsolete (two versions ago, 12.0).
 The purpose of providing those older encoders is to cover the case where some of your customers have older loaders and cannot update them to the latest version.
 That may occur if they are on certain shared web hosts.
-Files produced by the legacy version should work with version 12.0 loaders and above.
-Files produced by the obsolete version should work with version 11.0 loaders and above.
+Files produced by the legacy version should work with version 13.0 loaders and above.
+Files produced by the obsolete version should work with version 12.0 loaders and above.

 Having entered the above settings, click on the OK button and you will then be ready to encode your project.